fliegwerk/random-shell-scripts/backup/simple-backup/README.md

 # Simple Backup

-A very simple backup script with configurable profiles and backup paths that uses tar as file compressor
+A very simple backup script with configurable profiles and backup paths that uses tar as a file compressor

 ## Installation